phpman > man > ppmshadow(1)

 shadow is cast to contain the shadow -- if it doesn't some of the internal steps may fail.

-If this causes unintentional "holes" in the shadow, fill the offending areas with a color
+this causes unintentional "holes" in the shadow, fill the offending areas with a color which

-which differs from black or the background by RGB values of 1, which will be imperceptible
+differs from black or the background by RGB values of 1, which will be imperceptible to the

-be the color of the pixel at the top left of the input image.
-If that pixel isn't part of
+the color of the pixel at the top left of the input image.
+If that pixel isn't part of the

-the background, simply add a one-pixel border at the top of the image, generate the shadow
+background, simply add a one-pixel border at the top of the image, generate the shadow image,

 If something goes wrong along the way, the error messages from the various Netpbm programs